DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-18.md

 Now Abraham and Sarah were old, well advanced in age.
 Sarah had passed the age of childbearing.

 ###### v12
-Sarah laughed within herself, saying, "After I have grown old will I have pleasure, my lord being old also?"
+Sarah ==laughed== within herself, saying, "After I have grown old will I have pleasure, my lord being old also?"

 ###### v13
-Yahweh said to Abraham, "Why did Sarah laugh, saying, 'Will I really bear a child when I am old?'
+Yahweh said to Abraham, "Why did Sarah [[Theme of Laughter in Genesis|laugh]], saying, 'Will I really bear a child when I am old?'

 ###### v14
 Is anything too hard for Yahweh?
 At the set time I will return to you, when the season comes around, and Sarah will have a son."

 ###### v15
-Then Sarah denied it, saying, "I didn't laugh," for she was afraid.
+Then Sarah denied it, saying, "I didn't [[Theme of Laughter in Genesis|laugh]]," for she was afraid.
 He said, "No, but you did laugh."
+### Abraham Intercedes for Sodom
 ###### v16
 The men rose up from there, and looked toward Sodom.
 Abraham went with them to see them on their way.